 Crystal Care: Mineral Care Based on their Physical Properties

-This final section is perhaps the most important because it is the most empowering.
+This final section (click to find Part 1 and Part 2) is perhaps the most important because it is the most empowering.
 Knowledge is power and when we understand the minerals we are called to work with not only from a new age perspective, but also from their physical perspective, worlds can open up to us.
 We become less and less reliant on getting answers about how to do our subtle healing work from others, and instead learn to turn to our own Hearts more and more frequently for the answers to questions we ask.

 We can look to a crystal’s chemical composition and get a lot of information without having to be experts in chemistry.
 We can look to a mineral’s formation origin and understand that mineral’s energy in a deeper way without being geologists.
 Understanding our crystals’ physical properties teaches us so much about their subtle healing properties.
 It also helps us understand how to better care for them.